Remembering the Old Ways. Rekindling the Sacred Connection

 Our Logo

 Our logo is inspired by the Deer Mask found at Spiro Mound in present-day Oklahoma, dating back to the 12th-14th centuries AD.
 Carved from red cedar and adorned with marine shell, this sacred object is believed to have been worn by a shaman during the Deer Ceremony, a ritual dance meant to ensure balance between people and the animal world, and to call forth abundance in the hunt.
-It originates from the Mississippian culture, part of what scholars now refer to as the Southern Death Cult, and reflects a deep spiritual connection with the natural world.
+An artifact from the Mississippian culture, part of what scholars now refer to as the “Southern Death Cult”, which reflects a deep spiritual connection with the natural world.

 At In The Old Way Institute, we see the Spiro Deer Mask not as a relic or artifact, but as a reminder.
 It speaks to our purpose: to rekindle the old ways of listening, remembering, and living in harmony with Earth.
-As languages vanish, as the voices of elders grow still, we hold this image as a sacred marker, pointing us back to the ceremonies, teachings, and stories that once kept us in balance.
+As languages vanish, as the voices of elders grow quiet, we hold this image as a sacred marker, pointing us back to the ceremonies, teachings, and stories that once kept us in balance.